nubenetes/awesome-kubernetes/docs/golang.md

 - [cyberciti.biz: How to install Go [golang] on Ubuntu Linux](https://www.cyberciti.biz/faq/how-to-install-gol-ang-on-ubuntu-linux/)
 - [developer.okta.com: Elasticsearch in Go: A Developer's Guide](https://developer.okta.com/blog/2021/04/23/elasticsearch-go-developers-guide)
 - [go-ini/ini](https://github.com/go-ini/ini) Package ini provides INI file read and write functionality in Go
+- [rakyll/go-test-trace 🌟](https://github.com/rakyll/go-test-trace) Go test with tracing. go-test-trace is like go test but it also generates distributed traces.
+Generated traces are exported in OTLP to a OpenTelemetry collector.
+You need to run go-test-trace alongside a collector to export data to distributed tracing service.

 ## Kubernetes Client Go
 - [An example of using dynamic client of k8s.io/client-go](https://ymmt2005.hatenablog.com/entry/2020/04/14/An_example_of_using_dynamic_client_of_k8s.io/client-go)